 For culture, food and friendliness, it’s hard to beat three days in Amsterdam.
 With a little strategic planning, a city break doesn’t have to bust your budget.
-Click on the links for passes that will save you money on seeing the top sights.
+Click on the links for Amsterdam sightseeing passes that will save you money in what can sometimes be an expensive city.

 Getting to Amsterdam

 Most international carriers have flights from major cities to Amsterdam, so it pays to shop around for the lowest airfares on sites like Cheapo Air.
-Getting from the Schiphol airport to the center of the city is easy on the train or the Amsterdam Airport Express bus, included in your Amsterdam Pass.
+Getting from the Schiphol airport to the center of the city is easy on the train or the Amsterdam Airport Express bus.

 I wanted to stay in the historic Jordaan area where hotel rooms are tiny and expensive.
 An apartment on the Bloemgracht provided a more affordable option for our family of three.
 This charming “flower canal” street is residential and quiet, except for the booming bells from the nearby West Church.
 Everything we needed was close by: grocery store, specialty wine and cheese shops, fun bars and restaurants.
 All the major tourist attractions were within 20 minutes walking distance and the Anne Frank house was a block away.
 Our rental is no longer available, but you can find a similar one by searching on Trip Advisor.

 When searching online, be aware that these canal houses can be oddly laid out with steep, narrow staircases.
 This one involved only one flight of steps outside and a few more steps inside the front door.
 We picked up the keys from Vivian, an Amsterdam native who took time to share a list of favorite restaurants, like Cafe de Klepel.
 This wine bar with great food was fully booked with happy locals, but they welcomed us to sit at the bar.
 This meal was the perfect start to our trip.